 Potential bans on Australian coal, copper ore and copper concentrates are a new frontier in the tense trading ties between China and Australia.

-A ban on coal imports would have the biggest economic impact so far, as China imported $14.2 billion worth of Australian coal in 2019-20.
+A ban on coal imports would have the biggest economic impact of all, as China imported $14.2 billion worth of Australian coal in 2019-20.

 “The proposed import ban on Australian coal represents a significant escalation in tensions, as China is the primary market for a range of lucrative Australian commodities, including iron ore,” Chapman says.